- What Is HAARP?

 - Can I Visit HAARP?

 The HAARP Research Station does not employ sufficient on-site staff to allow routine tours of the facility.
-UAF recognizes there is a great interest in the scientific work of the facility and the university plans to continue the tradition of holding an annual open house when anyone is welcome to visit the site.
+UAF recognizes there is a great interest in the scientific work of the facility and the university continues the tradition of holding an annual open house when anyone is welcome to visit the site.

 - If I Have Further Questions, Who Can I Contact?